egaillardon/jmeter-plugins/README.md

   run JMeter in nongui mode
 -s, --server
   run the JMeter server
+-E, --proxyScheme <argument>
+  Set a proxy scheme to use for the proxy server
 -H, --proxyHost <argument>
   Set a proxy server for JMeter to use
 -P, --proxyPort <argument>